Indigenous peoples and the Canadian criminal justice system: Systemic racism

 In addition to the various public apologies given to the Indigenous community by various Canadian officials, the Canadian Department of Justice has formally recognized the prevalence of systemic discrimination within the criminal justice system.

+The National Inquiry’s Final Report published in June 2019 reveals that persistent and deliberate human and Indigenous rights violations and abuses lead to staggering rates of violence against Indigenous women, girls and 2SLGBTQQIA people.
+The report includes testimonies of more than 2,380 family members, survivors of violence, experts and Knowledge Keepers shared over two years of evidence gathering.

 Responses

 Indigenous leadership, including the Assembly of First Nations and the Métis National Council, have recognized the severity of the issue of Indigenous overrepresentation in the criminal justice system.
 Subsequently, they have called upon the Canadian federal government to, among other interventions, commit to ratifying the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).

 UNDRIP articles 5 and 40 both advocate for Indigenous nations to revitalize and employ traditional legal structures for their peoples.
 Additionally, article 13.2 speaks to effective representation and participation by clarifying the requirement for language accessibility in all legal and official proceedings.

 Similarly, the Truth and Reconciliation Commission of Canada, calls to action 50–52 seek for the improvement of equity for Indigenous peoples within the Canadian legal system.

 In 2018, the Canadian federal government issued a report on the Standing Committee on Public Safety and National Security's investigation on Indigenous overrepresentation in the criminal justice system and subsequently issued 19 recommendations to improve equity of outcomes for Indigenous peoples.